MED263-WI23/MED263_Intro/Step4_Conda_JupyterNotebooks_Tutorial.md

 cd Downloads
 bash Miniconda3-latest-MacOSX-x86_64.sh
 ```
-3. Test to ensure Miniconda was installed correctly
+3. [IF you have Ubuntu ... skip to step 7] Test to ensure Miniconda was installed correctly
 ```bash
 source $HOME/miniconda3/bin/activate
 conda --help